Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 You've made it.

-Rush, the the point I want to make, uh uh, because I don't hear anybody making this point, and your call screener uh said that I make it, so I'll make it, is that whether it's James Baker or or Madeline Halfbright or any of these people you're talking about, they they all say and Baker led today with for 40 years we talked to the Soviet Union.
+The point I want to make, because I don't hear anybody making this point, and your call screener said, and I make it, so I'll make it, is that whether it's James Baker or Madeline Halfbright or any of these people you're talking about, they all say, and Baker led today with, for 40 years, we talked to the Soviet Union.

 And the biggest thing that I am so concerned about is that we're moving from a post-World War II policy of defeat the communist enemy to a policy of containment.